Scalar Functions¶

 Arguments¶

 str: String expression to operate on.
-Can be a constant, column, or function, and any combination of string operators.
+Can be a constant, column, or function, and any combination of operators.

-regexp: Regular expression to test against the string expression.
-Can be a constant, column, or function.
+regexp: Regular expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 flags: Optional regular expression flags that control the behavior of the regular expression.
 The following flags are supported: